Braves vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has 42 hits with 12 doubles, a triple, eight home runs, 11 walks and 21 RBI.
-He's also stolen six bases.
+- Jarred Kelenic has 12 doubles, a triple, eight home runs, 12 walks and 21 RBI (43 total hits).
+He has swiped six bases.

 Kelenic Recent Games